AMD: Intel partnership

 By mid-1985, the microchip market experienced a severe downturn, mainly due to long-term aggressive trade practices (dumping) from Japan, but also due to a crowded and non-innovative chip market in the United States.
 AMD rode out the mid-1980s crisis by aggressively innovating and modernizing, devising the Liberty Chip program of designing and manufacturing one new chip or chipset per week for 52 weeks in fiscal year 1986, and by heavily lobbying the U.S. government until sanctions and restrictions were put in place to prevent predatory Japanese pricing.
 During this time, AMD withdrew from the DRAM market, and made some headway into the CMOS market, which it had lagged in entering, having focused instead on bipolar chips.

 AMD had some success in the mid-1980s with the AMD7910 and AMD7911 "World Chip" FSK modem, one of the first multi-standard devices that covered both Bell and CCITT tones at up to 1200 baud half duplex or 300/300 full duplex.
-Beginning in 1986, AMD embraced the perceived shift toward RISC with their own AMD Am29000 (29k) processor; the 29k survived as an embedded processor.
+Beginning in 1986, AMD embraced the perceived shift toward RISC with its own AMD Am29000 (29k) processor; the 29k survived as an embedded processor.
 The company also increased its EPROM memory market share in the late 1980s.
 Throughout the 1980s, AMD was a second-source supplier of Intel x86 processors.
 In 1991, it introduced its 386-compatible Am386, an AMD-designed chip.
 Creating its own chips, AMD began to compete directly with Intel.

 In January 1996, AMD acquired NexGen for $857 million to develop what eventually became AMD K6.
-At the time, NexGen was working on their Nx686 microprocessor.
+At the time, NexGen was working on its Nx686 microprocessor.

 AMD had a large, successful flash memory business, even during the dotcom bust.
 In 2003, to divest some manufacturing and aid its overall cash flow, which was under duress from aggressive microprocessor competition from Intel, AMD spun off its flash memory business and manufacturing into Spansion, a joint venture with Fujitsu, which had been co-manufacturing flash memory with AMD since 1993.
 In December 2005, AMD divested itself of Spansion to focus on the microprocessor market, and Spansion went public in an IPO.